CleverCloud/doc.clever-cloud.com/_posts/node/2012-05-07-node-dependencies.md

 For every Node.js application you want to deploy on the Clever Cloud, you need to provide a `package.json` file at the root of your project’s directory, even if your app has no dependencies.

+If you already are a Node.js guru, you won’t have to change anything to that file.

-The package.json should *at least* contain the following fields:
+The `package.json` file should _at least_ contain the following fields:

 {% highlight javascript%}
     {